top of page

 ----------------------------------------

 I grew up in a family of artists which colored my perception of art from an early age.
 I quickly learned to appreciate both representational and abstract forms of art as equally valid methods of expression.
-I've always been strongly opinionated that photography be considered a perfectly valid form of fine art, depending, of course, on the particular work.
-As I've grown older, I have developed a stronger personal bias toward abstraction and surrealism.
+I've always been strongly opinionated that photography be considered a perfectly valid form of fine art alongside painting or drawing, depending, of course, on the particular work.
+As I've grown older, I have developed a stronger personal bias toward abstraction and surrealism – or at least away from representational work.

-My 50 year obsession with photography began with an introductory class at UNM in 1971 under Paige Pinnell and I’ve been actively producing photographs ever since, having also studied with Wayne Lazorik and Betty Hahn.
-However, as I have always been pulled in the two different directions of art and technology, I eventually chose to pursue a career in electronics while continuing to make art to feed my creative side.
+My 50-year obsession with photography began with an introductory class at UNM in 1971 under Paige Pinnell and I’ve been actively working in that media ever since, later having studied with Wayne Lazorik and Betty Hahn.
+However, as I’ve always been fascinated by both art and technology, I chose a career in technology while continuing to make art to feed my creative side.
 Now retired, I feel quite fortunate to still be able to still enjoy viewing, exploring, and making new art.
 Some of my personal favorite photographic artists include: Man Ray, Ralph Gibson, Olivia Parker, Jan Groover, Frantisek Drtikol, and Jaroslav Rossler.
 However, I’m also strongly attracted to work of the surrealist painters from decades past - notably Magritte, Miro, Dali, De Chirico, and most recently Leonora Carrington, Kay Sage, and Dorothea Tanning.

-For nearly 30 years I made traditional Black and White Silver Gelatin prints in a wet darkroom.
-The last 10 years of that period, I often hand applied oil-paint over the prints and made some other types of alternative process prints.
-After this I began the transition into digital media.
+For nearly 30 years I created traditional Black and White Silver Gelatin prints in a wet darkroom.
+Those last 10 years, I often hand applied oils over the prints and used other alternative process techniques..
 My first public showing was in 1991 and after winning a competition a few years later, I had my first solo show in NYC.
 In 1995 I won the Willard Van Dyke Photography award and had my second solo show at the Megan Fox gallery in Santa Fe.
-Around 2004, I dismantled my (fifth) studio darkroom and since have worked in a digital studio in my home.
-For a time, I rented space in a local wet darkroom and produced some digitally sourced silver prints so I could hand-color them the old-fashioned way.
-I have since focused on mostly digital media but I do miss the therapeutic process of painting with photo-oils.
+Around 2004, I dismantled my last darkroom and now retired, have worked in a digital studio in my home.

 bottom of page